Pain in animals: Dolormetric methods in animals

 Nonhuman animal pain measurement techniques include the paw pressure test, tail flick test, hot plate test and grimace scales.
 Grimace scales are used to assess post-operative and disease pain in mammals.
 Scales have been developed for ten mammalian species such as mice, rats, and rabbits.
 Dale Langford established and published the Mouse Grimace Scale in 2010, with Susana Sotocinal inventing the Rat Grimace Scale a year later in 2011.
-Using video stills from recorders, researchers can track changes in an animal's the positioning of ears and whiskers, orbital tightening, and bulging or flattening of the nose area, and match these images against the images in the grimace scale.
-Laboratory researcher and veterinarians may use the grimace scales to evaluate when to administer analgesia to an animal or whether severity of pain warrants a humane endpoint (euthanasia) or the animal in a study.
+Using video stills from recorders, researchers can track changes in an animal's positioning of ears and whiskers, orbital tightening, and bulging or flattening of the nose area, and match these images against the images in the grimace scale.
+Laboratory researcher and veterinarians may use the grimace scales to evaluate when to administer analgesia to an animal or whether severity of pain warrants a humane endpoint (euthanasia) for the animal in a study.

 Laboratory animals

 Animals are kept in laboratories for a wide range of reasons, some of which may involve pain, suffering or distress, whilst others (e.g. many of those involved in breeding) will not.
 The extent to which animal testing causes pain and suffering in laboratory animals is the subject of much debate.
 Marian Stamp Dawkins defines "suffering" in laboratory animals as the experience of one of "a wide range of extremely unpleasant subjective (mental) states."
 The U.S. National Research Council has published guidelines on the care and use of laboratory animals, as well as a report on recognizing and alleviating pain in vertebrates.
 The United States Department of Agriculture defines a "painful procedure" in an animal study as one that would "reasonably be expected to cause more than slight or momentary pain or distress in a human being to which that procedure was applied."
 Some critics argue that, paradoxically, researchers raised in the era of increased awareness of animal welfare may be inclined to deny that animals are in pain simply because they do not want to see themselves as people who inflict it.
 PETA however argues that there is no doubt about animals in laboratories being inflicted with pain.
 In the UK, animal research likely to cause "pain, suffering, distress or lasting harm" is regulated by the Animals (Scientific Procedures) Act 1986 and research with the potential to cause pain is regulated by the Animal Welfare Act of 1966 in the US.

 In the U.S., researchers are not required to provide laboratory animals with pain relief if the administration of such drugs would interfere with their experiment.
 Laboratory animal veterinarian Larry Carbone writes, "Without question, present public policy allows humans to cause laboratory animals unalleviated pain.
 The AWA, the Guide for the Care and Use of Laboratory Animals, and current Public Health Service policy all allow for the conduct of what are often called 'Category E' studies – experiments in which animals are expected to undergo significant pain or distress that will be left untreated because treatments for pain would be expected to interfere with the experiment."